fzi-forschungszentrum-informatik/BEMCom/documentation/04_message_format.md

-<font color="red">TODO: Check this, and merge documentation from final report, paper, and the API docs.</font>

 # BEMCom Message Protocol

 The BEMCom message protocol specifies how the services communicate within the application.
 A primary concern was to avoid restrictions on possible implementations of the services.
 Hence, the message protocol uses [MQTT](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) to transport messages between the services, which was chosen as it is well established, robust, and open source implementations of clients exist for many platforms and programming languages (see e.g. [here](https://www.eclipse.org/paho/index.php)).
 While MQTT can be used to transport arbitrary strings, it is relatively common to encode the MQTT payload as [JSON](https://www.ecma-international.org/wp-content/uploads/ECMA-404_2nd_edition_december_2017.pdf) objects.
 The BEMCom message protocol follows this approach, as JSON objects are easy to interpret for humans, and JSON parsers should be available for any relevant programming language.